-Part 2: The Product What is Kombucha?
+What is Kombucha?
 A fermented beverage containing beneficial bacteria in the form of yeast.
 According to SeedsOfHealth.com, “The first recorded use of kombucha comes from China in 221 BC during the Tsin Dynasty.
-It was known as “The Tea of Immortality”. […]
+It was known as “The Tea of Immortality”.
+It has been used […]

 You see it in grocery stores and gas stations, you hear it floating around as a healthy.